-Given stabilizing markets for our products, the Committee approved changes to the 2023 long-term incentive (LTI) design to begin migrating back to a compensation structure that is more consistent with our pre-2021 compensation structure, with longer vesting schedules and multi-year performance periods.
-For 2023, all long-term incentive awards have a 3-year vesting period.
-We have increased the weighting of equity in the award mix to 50%, with the remaining 50% of the award mix delivered in cash.
-Finally, we have maintained an even balance of performance-based LTI (weighted 50%) and time-based LTI (weighted 50%).
-To summarize, the 2023 LTI mix will be comprised as follows:
+Given stabilizing markets for our products, the Committee made changes to the 2023 long-term incentive (LTI) design to begin migrating back to a compensation structure that is more consistent with our pre-2021 compensation structure, with longer vesting schedules and multi-year performance periods.
+For 2023, all LTI awards had a 3-year vesting period.
+We increased the weighting of equity in the award mix to 50%, with the remaining 50% of the award mix delivered in cash.
+Finally, we maintained an even balance of performance-based LTI (weighted 50%) and time-based LTI (weighted 50%).
+To summarize, the 2023 LTI mix was: